Skip to main content

 "On-device AI is a type of AI that is processed on the device itself, rather than in the cloud.",

-"Nexa AI allows you to run state-of-the-art AI models locally on CPU, GPU, or NPU.",
+"Nexa AI allows you to run state-of-the-art AI models locally on CPU, GPU, or NPU — from instant use cases to production deployments.",

 "A ragdoll is a breed of cat that is known for its long, flowing hair and gentle personality.",